This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Dupuytren's contracture occurs when tissues in your hand thicken.
 The thickened tissue may form cords that extend from your palm to your finger.
-The cord may shorten, and your palm or finger may become stuck in a bent position.
+The cords may shorten, and your palm or finger may become stuck in a bent position.
 Dupuytren's contracture may occur in one or both of your hands.
-It is most common in the ring and little fingers.
+It is more common in the right hand and the ring or little fingers.

 What increases my risk for Dupuytren's contracture?